Spring Data JPA

 In the New JPA Repository window, you can set:

-When we have a lot of entities, creating Spring Data repositories one by one becomes a tedious job.
+Creating Spring Data repositories one by one for each entity can become a tedious job.
 With JPA Buddy, you can speed up this process.
-To create repositories for JPA entities, you need to take three steps.
-Select entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
+To create repositories for multiple JPA entities at once, you need to take three steps.
+Select the entities in the project tree, invoke the JPA Buddy wizard, then adjust your selection.
 That's it!
-Look how this feature can speed up the development process:
+Look how this feature can accelerate the development process:

 JPA Structure Repositories

-For the most efficient navigation in the project, JPA Buddy groups all repositories for each entity.
+JPA Buddy groups all repositories for each entity in one place to enable the most efficient navigation within the project.
 It doesn't matter if the repositories for the entity are located in different or in the same project package.
 All repositories related to the entity will be displayed in the "Repositories" section.
 From here, you can quickly move to the repository implementation or create a new one.

 Spring Data provides the ability to define a query with the @Query annotation.
-You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and without any typos.
+You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and avoid typos.
 Choose one of the following types of queries and configure them with the convenient UI.

 Example